jacomyal/ABCD-Gephi-Plugin/README.md

 Here is how it works:

  1. The plugin computes a friendship score between each pair of nodes.
-   - The most common enemies two nodes have, the highest their score will be.
+   - The more common enemies two nodes have, the highesr their score will be.
-   - The most connected two nodes are, the lowest their score will become.
+   - The more connected two nodes are, the lower their score will become.
- 2. All original edges are removed
+ 2. All original edges are removed.
- 3. Each pair of nodes that have a score higher than the threshold will become connected.
+ 3. Each pair of nodes that has a score higher than the threshold will become connected.
  4. The Modularity algorithm is then used to detect communities, on the new graph.
  5. Finally, unless the `Override edges` flag is set to true, the new edges are removed and the original ones are restored.

-Finally, you can represent the communities as colors through the `Partition > Nodes` panel.
+Finally, you can represent the communities as colors through the `Partition > Nodes` panel (selecting Modularity).